Nineteen tips for digesting books rapidly

 —and none of them involve speed-reading

 To become great at conversion, you need to read a lot.
-Over the past ten years, we have bought over 1,000 books.
-Some of them are about aspects relating to conversion, and some of them are about our clients’ businesses.
-We own eight books on home security, for example.
+We have read thousands of books.
+Some are about marketing, and some are about our client’s businesses.
+For example, we own eight books on home security.
 They were valuable in helping us to grow the revenues of one of our clients, SimpliSafe, by five times.

-In this article, we share our favorite tips for transferring the contents of a book into your brain.
+In the following article, we share our favorite tips for transferring the contents of a book into your brain.
 Without feeling frazzled:

 Speed-reading courses train you to